 - Notable: Verbolten was the only roller coaster freefall drop in the United States, and was the second ride in the world with the unique feature.
 In 2019, Hagrid’s Motorbike Adventure at Universal Orlando Resort joined this elite group.

 As you might have guessed from the name, Alpengeist has an Alpine mountain theme.
 Fitting for a ride whose name “Ghost of the Alps” in German!
 The inverted, or “hanging,” coaster is supposed to feel like a ski lift that’s malfunctioned in a big way!
 As someone who grew up skiing, I can absolutely say that a broken ski lift was among my top fears.
-That’s why this is definitely one of the Top 5 Rides at Busch Gardens Williamsburg!
+That’s why this is definitely one of the best rides at Busch Gardens Williamsburg!

 This exhilarating coaster has everything you could want — a 170-foot spiral drop, both vertical and Immelmann loops, tunnels, cobra rolls, corkscrews, and a zero-g roll.
 I was completely surprised by the movement on this thing and giggled with delight when my legs flopped around like a rag doll.
 It’s older, but when it’s well-maintained, it’s as good as any of the new stuff.
 Check it out – Alpengeist will be the best ski trip of your life!